 4. Hypoglycemia

 When you start drinking alcohol, your blood sugar levels start to fall.
 This is because alcohol prevents the liver from releasing sugar into the bloodstream.
 Low blood sugar levels (hypoglycemia) can cause confusion, dizziness, and in severe cases, a coma or death.
+Consuming alcohol can be particularly risky for individuals with diabetes, as it can lead to hypoglycemia and hinder the liver’s ability to manage blood glucose, especially for those on diabetes medications.
 After drinking it is important to check blood sugar levels to make sure they are still on target.
 If your glucose is low, eat a snack to help increase blood sugar levels.

 5. Test Blood Sugar When Planning to Drink